Organisations: Unauthorised or harmful deposit, treatment or disposal etc of waste/ Illegal discharges to air, land and water

 Very large organisations

-Where a defendant company’s turnover or equivalent very greatly exceeds the threshold for large companies, it may be necessary to move outside the suggested range to achieve a proportionate sentence.
+Where an offending company’s turnover or equivalent very greatly exceeds the threshold for large companies, courts should consider fines outside the range for large companies it may be necessary to move outside the suggested range to achieve a proportionate sentence.

-Large - Turnover or equivalent: £50 million and over
+Large organisations - Turnover or equivalent: £50 million and over

 Large Starting Point Range